All That Is Within Me: Background and recording

 In 2007, MercyMe went on tour with Audio Adrenaline.
-According to lead singer Bart Millard, the band had initially intended to record something akin to a "a full-blown Third Day-style worship album, where part of it was cover tunes, and part of it stuff we've written ourselves".
+According to lead singer Bart Millard, the band had initially intended to record something akin to "a full-blown Third Day-style worship album, where part of it was cover tunes, and part of it stuff we've written ourselves".
 Although Millard noted the band had more than enough time to write material, they had a difficult time doing so because they were "having so much fun" during the tour.
 By May, the deadline was nearing for the band to begin studio recording The band began having jam sessions, and Millard would look over the material later in the day to try and write lyrics to.
 By the time the band went to the studio, they had only one complete song and some ideas for choruses on other songs.
 As with Coming Up to Breathe, the band decided not to record the album in Nashville or their hometown of Dallas.
 They chose Cider Mountain Studio, located on a ranch in rural Idaho, and "drew inspiration and motivation from the 'beautiful' surroundings."
-Strings were recorded at Abbey Road Studios in London by the London Sessions Orchestra.
+Strings were recorded at Abbey Road Studios in London by the London Session Orchestra.

 The band ultimately wrote so many songs while in the studio that they ditched the idea of including any cover material.
 All of the songs on All That Is Within Me were written by the band, with the exception of "You Reign", which they co-wrote with Steven Curtis Chapman.
 The final song to be recorded for the album, it resulted from Millard had contacting Chapman over the Internet.
 He sent Millard some few recordings of songs he had failed to complete while working on his own record.
 Upon getting to what would become "You Reign", Millard was interested by the verse, and paired it with a chorus that he had previously written but could never write a verse for; the chorus Chapman had originally written for the song became its bridge.